Drug Trafficking in Laws in Las Vegas – Drug Trafficking Lawyer Ross Goodman

 What is Drug Trafficking?

-According to NRS 453, drug trafficking occurs when a person intentionally sells, manufactures, delivers or brings illegal drugs into the State of Nevada.
+According to Nevada Drug Trafficking Laws (NRS 453), drug trafficking occurs when a person intentionally sells, manufactures, delivers or brings illegal drugs into the State of Nevada.
 It also occurs when a person is in the possession of large quantities schedule I or II narcotics (drugs).
 Basically, drug trafficking is

 - Selling illegal drugs in Las Vegas;